Tennessee Democratic Party: Pre–1824

-Post 1824 – Election 1860
+1824–1860

 President James K. Polk would win the 1844 election, but voters in Tennessee backed the Whig Candidate, Henry Clay in 1844 over Polk.

 Between 1825 and 1826, Jackson's supporters were gearing up to have Jackson run in 1828.
 While Jackson wouldn't publicly commit to running, he was essentially planning on running to win in 1828.
 Surrounded by loyal advisors, the Jacksonian Party was formed in 1826 when Jackson supporters began running under the Jacksonian Party.
 The Jacksonian Party, aided by New York Politician Martin Van Buren, would go on to become the dominant political party in the United States from 1829 to 1839.
 During this period, the party in Tennessee was still floundering as it did not have any formal party structure for the first few years, however that not matter as long as Jackson was in the White House.

 When Jackson retired from the White House, Vice President Martin Van Buren would be Jackson's handpicked successor in the 1836.
 Now with a formidable opposition party with the Whigs, Jackson's Democratic Party had issues getting Van Buren elected, especially in Jackson's home state of Tennessee.
 Jackson campaigned heavily for Van Buren, but Tennessee native Senator Hugh Lawson White would actually carry the state's electoral votes over Van Buren.
 This would start a trend of Tennessee voters only electing Whig Party Candidates in each Presidential Election from the Election of 1836 to the Election of 1852.

 For other offices during this time, it was a mix bag of Whigs and Democrats until the Whig Party's collapse in 1854.
 In 1856, Tennessee would vote for a Democrat for the first time since 1836, when Tennessee voted for James Buchanan for President.
 By the time the Election of 1860 rolled around, the political climate had dramatically shifted due the sectional strife around the issue of Slavery, and its expansion into the territories.
 In that election, Tennessee would narrowly vote for the Constitutional Union Party nominee, John Bell due to a majority of Tennesseans supported preserving the Union.
 By June 1861, Tennessee voters would pass an Ordinance of Secession leading to Tennessee becoming the last Southern state to join the Confederacy.